docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 If the user has zoomed the video, it could be wasteful to render a full-sized overlay image and then scale it.
 For better performance, the overlay can be rendered at the actual display size.
 The inDisplayWidth, inDisplayHeight and inLogicalRegion parameters provide this extra information needed to optimize for scaling in the UI.

 As an example, let's say the sequence is 720x480 at 0.9091 PAR, and the Sequence Monitor is set to show the full frame at square PAR.
-Set inLogicalRegion to (0, 0, 720, 480), and inDis­ playWidth to 654 and inDisplayHeight to 480.
+Set inLogicalRegion to (0, 0, 720, 480), and inDisplayWidth to 654 and inDisplayHeight to 480.

 If the Monitor zoom level was set to 50%, then the inLogicalRegion should stay the same, but display width and height should be set to 327x240.
 If zoomed to 200%, display width and height should be set to 1308x960.
 To pan around (as opposed to showing the entire frame), the logical region should be adjusted to represent the part of the sequence frame currently being displayed.